 Well, Cyprus in winter was a GREAT decision.
 Want to know why?

 The biggie.
-Travel in the offseason is all well and good, but iffy weather can put a serious dampener on your experience, right?
-Cyprus in winter proved to be wonderful.
+Visiting Cyprus in the offseason is all well and good, but iffy weather can put a serious dampener on your experience, right?
+Cyprus in December proved to be wonderful.
 Temperatures hovered around 18-20 Celsius (the mid-60s Fahrenheit), with blue skies and sunshine.
 For a North European such as myself, this was a perfect temperature.
 I spent most of my trip in a t-shirt, soaking up the rays without the overheating and sunburn that I usually encounter in hotter temperatures.
 Beach weather it’s not, but great mood-boosting and sightseeing weather?
 Definitely.

 Full disclaimer: I did have about a day and a half of rain in my 5-day trip, but everyone I encountered told me this was very unusual.
 And the clouds were quickly forgotten when the sun came back out.
 Do take a waterproof jacket, though, just in case.

 Well, there weren’t any.
 Or very few, anyway.
 My image of Cyprus has always been one of beaches and bars crowded with drunk foreigners (a fair chunk of them British), and this was one of the main things putting me off the country as a destination.
 But at this time of year, all I really encountered were locals and expats who clearly lived there over the winter months.
 Tourists were few and far between, and, from what I could see, sober and respectful.
 If you want to see Cyprus without the crowds, this is the time to go.